Geosciences Track: Pollution Prevention and Treatment – GPTP

 Program

-This program consists of six semesters, each worth 30 ECTS credits.
+This program consists of 6 semesters, each worth 30 ECTS credits.
 Students begin to specialize in their second year (L2) with courses inhydrogeology, hydraulics, and environmental chemistry.
-The TU in the third year (L3) are specific to the GPTP track and involvefacultyfrom disciplines other than Geosciences, as well as external experts (engineering firms and public agencies).
+The TU in the third year (L3) are specific to the GPTP track and involvefacultyfrom disciplines other than geosciences, as well as external experts (engineering firms and public agencies).
 The third year (L3) centers on a 4-month internship that providesstudentswith direct exposure to the professional world.
 This internship is worth 20 ECTS credits.
 It concludes with a report and an oral defense.

 Semester 3

-• Sedimentary geology, tectonics, and mapping (4 ECTS)
+• Sedimentary Geology, Tectonics, and Mapping (4 ECTS)

 • Minerals and Rocks (5 ECTS)